 ***The worst thing about not paying attention while you are eating is that it’s so common to swallow massive-sized chunks of food, and this is absolutely NOT what our body was designed to have to digest (hence all the women who are being told that they have leaky gut).
 This is really crucial.
 Put your fork down between bites and really pay attention to this process.
 Help your body out by making sure you chew really thoroughly.
 This properly begins the digestive process before you even swallow.

 TV and reading aside, you may find that your mind is creating the biggest distraction of them all and not ALLOWING you to pay attention.
 When you notice your brain flying on ahead of you, close your eyes.
 Say gently to yourself, “Shhhhhh.”
 Take a breath.
 And another.
 “Shhhhh.
 All I’m doing right now is eating.
 That’s all I have to do.”
 It helps to focus on your meal – the actual food that is on your plate, and to say a thank you.
 Thank you to all those that made this meal possible.
-Thank you to the fields, thank you to the bees, thank you to the animal, thank you to the farmer, thank you to the driver, thank you to the grocer.
+Thank you to the fields, thank you to the bees, thank you to the farmer, thank you to the driver, thank you to the grocer.
 Can’t get much more aware than that.